vegfall/pg3402_exam/README.md

 - [x] Add gateway to backend
 - [x] Add a way to create a new quiz session
 - [x] Add result service
-- [ ] Add asynchronous communication between result and question
+- [x] Add asynchronous communication between result and question
-- [ ] Add way for storing and displaying result after a round
+- [ ] Add way for storing and displaying result after a game
-- [ ] Store quiz session in a database
+- [ ] Store data in databases
 - [ ] Add AI service with asynchronous communication
 - [ ] Setup API call message to openai to get desired data
+- [ ] Setup docker
 - [ ] ...

 ## Important Implementations